mortael/script.skinshortcuts/resources/docs/advanced/Force settings link.md

 When using Skin Shortcuts to provide the whole main menu, it is possible for the user to delete any shortcut to settings.
 This could leave them in a position where they are unable to further edit the menu to put it back.

-It is recommended that you provide an alternative access to settings somewhere in your skin, such as the power menu.
+It is recommended that you provide alternative access to settings somewhere in your skin, such as the power menu.
 However, if you do not, then it is possible to force the script to add a Settings option to the end of the main menu, if there is no other link to settings in the menu structure by including the following in  the skins [overrides.xml](./overrides.md) file.

 `<forcesettings>True</forcesettings>`